 Cece comes from a long family history of Girl Scouting and is continuing this tradition.
 She was active in Girl Scouts growing up from a Girl Scout Brownie to a Girl Scout Senior and has fond memories she loves to share.
 Cece owns Cheever Books and is active in the Junior League of San Antonio in addition to being a member of the Daughters of the Republic of Texas.
 She has served on the Development Board of the Harry Jersig Speech and Hearing clinic.
 Cece has previously served on GSSWT’s board of directors and completed three member-at-large terms and served on the Personnel Committee.

-As COO, Jody works closely with the Chief Executive Officer as a member of the council's executive team and leads the strategic direction of the membership, program, outdoor education, product sales and volunteer services departments and provides direction for the design, development and delivery of council program and membership efforts.
+Prior to her appointment as Interim CEO, Jody served as the council’s Chief Operating Officer since June 2010.
+As COO, she worked closely with the Chief Executive Officer as a member of the council's executive team and led the strategic direction of the membership, program, outdoor education, product sales, volunteer services, information technology, retail sales and property departments and provided direction for the design, development and delivery of council program and membership efforts.

-A professional Girl Scout and volunteer for many years, Jody comes to San Antonio from Evansville, Indiana, where she was Director of Membership Services at Girl Scouts of Southwest Indiana for five years.
+A professional Girl Scout and volunteer for many years, Jody came to San Antonio from Evansville, Indiana, where she was Director of Membership Services at Girl Scouts of Raintree Council for five years.
 Prior to her work in Indiana, Jody was employed as Director of Fund Development at the Girl Scout Council of Greater St. Louis.
 Jody holds a bachelor's degree in Social Work, as well as a Master of Public Administration and Policy Analysis from Southern Illinois University at Edwardsville.

-Jody is joined in San Antonio with her two children, Zachary (age 14) and Emily (age 9), who is a Girl Scout.
+Jody resides in San Antonio with her husband, John and two children, Zachary (age 18) and Emily (age 14), who is a Girl Scout.

 William T. "Bill" Avila, Secretary